Francesco Arcudio

 Francesco Arcudio, C.R.
 (1589 – 7 October 1641) was a Roman Catholic prelate who served as Bishop of Nusco (1639–1641).

 Biography

-Francesco Arcudio was born in Soliso, Italy and ordained a priest in the Congregation of Clerics Regular of the Divine Providence.
+Francesco Arcudio was born in Soleto, then part of the Kingdom of Naples, and ordained a priest in the Congregation of Clerics Regular of the Divine Providence.

 On 19 December 1639, he was appointed by Pope Urban VIII as Bishop of Nusco.

 On 25 December 1639, he was consecrated bishop by Alessandro Cesarini (iuniore), Cardinal-Deacon of Sant'Eustachio, with Marcantonio Bragadin (cardinal), Bishop of Vicenza, and Giovanni Battista Scanaroli, Titular Bishop of Sidon, serving as co-consecrators.

 He served as Bishop of Nusco until his death on 7 October 1641.